bmccanch/megr2157-portfolio/docs/assignments/A04/index.md

 ![Orthographic and Isometric views](Isometric.png)

-This then allowed me to create Free Body diagrams for both feature 1 and 2 as shown below
+This then allowed me to create Free Body diagrams for both feature 1 and 2 while also creating a load case based on the torque the motor can output and a common pulley size that could be attached to the motor.

 ![Free body diagrams for both features](FBD.png)